 The purpose of a church Production Team is to transparently amplify God’s Word.
-The musicians, speakers and teaching pastors are all speaking God’s Word to the audience.
+The worship leaders and teaching pastors are all speaking God’s Word to the audience.
 The Production Team exists to amplify those words.
 Using technology, we want to draw the audience into worship, into the message; we want them to not just hear God’s Word – we want to help them experience God.

-However, if at any point the audience loses focus on God and is paying more attention to the technology itself (because of some glitch or mistake), then we have failed to meet our objective.
-This may sound harsh or melodramatic, but we are attempting to reach a culture that is used to getting their information in quick bursts and catchy sound bites.
+However, if at any point the audience loses focus on God and is paying more attention to the technology itself (because of some glitch, mistake or even using production techniques that do not have the right “feel” for a particular moment in a service), then we have failed to meet our objective.
+This may sound harsh or melodramatic, but we are attempting to reach a culture that is used to getting their information in quick bursts of catchy sound bites and 15 second videos on most social media platforms.
 If there is a technical glitch during a national newscast, it is a statistical reality that a large percentage of the audience will change channels in search of a more polished delivery of the same information.

-Pick your favorite live (or live to tape) TV show (one of the evening news shows, Jimmy Fallon, The Voice, the Today Show, etc.).
+Pick your favorite live (or live to tape) TV show (one of the evening news shows, Jimmy Fallon, The Voice, etc.).
 Which of the following events is most common during the broadcast?

 A) The host’s microphone being muted while the host is talking